Mentors4EDU/Analytics-Portfolio/Demos/Practice3.md

 **c)** Given that $9 is lower then the maxium allowable decrease, no change takes effect \
 **d)** There is already extra hours not being used, therefore it would make no sense, and no money would be saved \
 **e)** Given there is availability in that specific area, they can reach a maximum of $633.33 in the available cost for saving \
 **f)** The spider diagram is created via right clicking on the data and generating the plot, I don't have that plugin available on Linux.
 That said, given you are following percentage points, the end points should meet at 100%.
 The first harnessing model is likely the line furthest, then the second and third harnessing model.
 The wiring models for 2 and 3 would intersect each other.
-The sensitivty drops in each increment, and I believe the first harnessing model has the most savings potential.
+The sensitivity drops in each increment, and I believe the first harnessing model has the most savings potential.

 ### Problem #24
 ``C$6:E$9`` \